hiylx/icera1n/Guides/jailbreaking.md

  - Step 11.
 Open palera1n app
  - Step 12.
 Choose Sileo
  - Step 12.1 When it installs sileo it will ask you to set the root password.
 Set it to something you can remember
- - Step 12.2 Open sileo choose packages and choose "Upgrade all"
+ - Step 12.2 once it is installed open sileo choose packages and choose "Upgrade all"
  - You are now jailbroken.
 To rejailbreak just follow steps 1,2, 7 and 8
  - To remove you can follow steps 1 to 3 then choose palera1n remove jailbreak (rootful)